Brittany Ratcliffe

-Brittany Margaret Ratcliffe (born February 7, 1994) is an American professional soccer player who plays as a forward for the Washington Spirit of the National Women's Soccer League (NWSL).
+Brittany Margaret Ratcliffe (born February 7, 1994) is an American professional soccer player who plays as a forward for Seattle Reign FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Virginia Cavaliers and was drafted by the Boston Breakers in the second round of the 2016 NWSL College Draft.
-She has also played for FC Kansas City, the Utah Royals, and the North Carolina Courage.
+She also played for FC Kansas City, Utah Royals, the North Carolina Courage, and the Washington Spirit.

 Early life

 Raised in the Williamstown section of Monroe Township, Gloucester County, New Jersey, Ratcliffe played soccer at Paul VI High School.

-University of Virginia, 2012–2015

 Ratcliffe played for the University of Virginia.
 She appeared in 93 matches throughout her career there.

 Club career

-Boston Breakers, 2016

 Ratcliffe was drafted by Boston Breakers in the 2nd round of the 2016 NWSL College Draft.
 She signed with Boston in April 2016 and made 15 appearances and 5 starts that season.
 Boston later waived Ratcliffe in February 2017.